About this post

 This post was originally published in September, 2015.
 Sadly, this specific episode of the Lawyerist podcast is no longer available.

-If you have any interest at all in the intersection between technology and lawyering, you should really check out this week’s podcast over at Lawyerist, where Lawyerist’s Sam Glover interviews Dennis Kennedy of the Kennedy-Mighell Report.
-Some of the conversation goes where you’d expect—document review, artificial intelligence, technology versus offshoring, what really constitutes “lawyering”, etc.—but then around the 13:37 mark, the conversation turns to a subject near and dear to my heart; namely, document assembly (which Kennedy apparently has had extensive past experience with).
+If you have any interest at all in the intersection between technology and lawyering, you should really check out this week's podcast over at Lawyerist (note: recording no longer available), where Lawyerist's Sam Glover interviews Dennis Kennedy of the Kennedy-Mighell Report.
+Some of the conversation goes where you'd expect—document review, artificial intelligence, technology versus offshoring, what really constitutes "lawyering", etc.—but then around the 13:37 mark, the conversation turns to a subject near and dear to my heart; namely, document assembly (which Kennedy apparently has had extensive past experience with).